How to Baby Proof a Living Room

 Before you immerse yourself in baby-proofing your living room it is important to have a clear battle plan sketched out.
 With so many little things that need to get done there is a good chance that you are going to forget some of them.
 This is why a plan is a must.
 Then just stick to it, start from the bottom and go upwards, that way you won’t miss a beat.
 So when the time comes for your child to start discovering the wonders of you living room you will be able to breathe easily knowing they will be safe and sound.
 Most likely the same won’t be said for your furniture, but that’s a small price to pay for your child’s smile.

 All of the above need to be secured.
-Make sure that all the shelves are tightly fastened to the walls as you might have a little climber, and loose bolt of two can present quite a danger.
+Make sure that all the shelves are tightly fastened to the walls.
+You might have a little climber, and loose bolt of two can present quite a danger.
 Next are all the cupboard doors and drawers, they need to be closed and unopenable.
 You can use straps or locks from your local store.
 You don’t want your child opening them or attempting to pull them out.
 And rest assured they are going to try that at some point.